1. Around the clock - If something is open around the clock, it means it is open 24 hours a day.

 E. g.
 We managed to beat the clock and get everything finished in time.

-3. Call it a day/Night - To stop doing something for a while, normally at least until the following day.
+3. Call it day/Night To stop doing something for while, normally at least until the following day.
 This can also be used as slang to say something has been ended completely.

 E. g.
-Right guys, you've worked really hard.
-I think it's time to call it a night, I’ll see you all again tomorrow.
+Right guys, you've worked really hard. think it's time to call it night, I’ll see you all again tomorrow.

 (मैंने इतनी जल्दी जल्दी सब कुछ कर दिया और आप हैं कि अकृतज्ञ हो रहे हैं!)